 Pretty much everything is done for you, except the packing, loading, and unloading.
 While that might seem like the hardest part, it definitely doesn’t have to be if you use these self-pack moving tips.
 Just think about all the money you’re saving as you wrap your glassware in bubble cushioning roll.
-But if you’re more interested in saving your back, you can also hire hourly labor to help with the heavy lifting for loading, unloading, or both.
+And if you’re more interested in saving your back, you can also hire hourly labor to help with the heavy lifting for loading and unloading — or both.

 How to choose self-moving companies

 Let’s be real: Most of us are going to choose the self-moving company that’s easiest on our wallets.
-But there are other factors you should consider before you make the final call.
+But there are other factors in DIY moving you should consider before you make the final call.

 Think about the following before you hire a self-moving company:

-- Licensing: Major self-moving companies, like PODS and U-Haul, are definitely accredited with Federal Motor Carrier Safety Administration.
-But smaller outfits might not be, so be sure to check a companies’ accreditation.
+- Licensing: Major self-moving companies, like PODS and U-Haul, are accredited by the Federal Motor Carrier Safety Administration.
+But smaller outfits might not be, so be sure to check a company’s accreditation.

 - Ease: Is it easy to get in touch with the company?
 Can you get a fast and free quote?
 Does the company regularly operate in your area, or will this be a stretch for them (increasing the possibility of delays or mistakes)?

 - Services: Does the company offer all of the services you want?
-For example, storage or roomy scheduling may not be included in every portable container solution.
+Storage or room scheduling may not be included in every portable container solution.
 For instance, one company gives you just three days to load and unload, compared to 30 days with PODS.

 - Pricing: Are they including everything in the quote?
-For instance, some container companies may not include delivery and pick-up fees, and one company makes you pay extra for a guaranteed delivery date.
+Some container companies may not include delivery and pick-up fees, and one company makes you pay extra for a guaranteed delivery date.
 With PODS, the price quoted is the price charged, as long as nothing changes.

-Sure, we could write a manifesto (or even a poem) about how moving containers companies compare, but a chart is worth a thousand words.
+Sure, we could write a manifesto (or even a poem) about how moving container companies compare, but a chart is worth a thousand words.